asmaamirkhan/DeepLearningNotes/2-Intro2CNN/README.md

 * 7th layer: Since we have 10 categories it consists of 10 neurons

 > :dizzy_face: :dizzy_face:

+## Visualization
+The visualization of the output of each layer is available [here](https://github.com/asmaamirkhan/DeepLearningNotes/bloNote:b/master/2-Intro2CNN/1-CNNVisualization.ipynb) :mag:

 ## References
 * [More on Convolutional Neural Networks](https://www.youtube.com/playlist?list=PLkDaE6sCZn6Gl29AoE31iwdVwSG-KnDzF)